iulianstana/catalog-data-chambers/README.md

 3. `virtualenv -p python3 cdc_env`
 4. `source cdc_env/bin/activate`
 5. `pip install -r requirements.txt`
-7. `scrapy crawl CameraDeputatilorInitiatives -a year=2016 -o 2016.json`
+7. `scrapy crawl cdep -a years=2016 -o 2016.json`

 These instructions are verified to work on the specified systems, but they do not have to be exacuted as given.
 You can customize your setup to suit your needs.

 ## Commands

-### Spider commands (*CameraDeputatilorInitiatives*)
+### Spider commands (*cdep*)

-#### year
+#### years

 An election cycle lasts 4 year and is named by the year in which it started.
 For example, we name the 2008–2016 cycle *the 2008 cycle*.
-You can use this command to crawl a specific cycle.
+You can use this command to crawl specific cycles.

 ###### Example

-Say you only want to crawl the 2000 cycle (this means initiatives between 2000 and 2004).
-For this you can use `scrapy crawl CameraDeputatilorInitiatives -a year=2000`.

-#### years

-The same as year, but you can have multiple cycles.

-###### Example

 Say you want to crawl the initiatives between 2004 and 2012.
 This period is made up of two cycles: 2004 and 2008.
-To accomplish this you can use `scrapy crawl CameraDeputatilorInitiatives -a years='2004 2008'`.
+To accomplish this you can use `scrapy crawl cdep -a years='2004 2008'`.

 #### after